mr-fool/Synapse-Sprinter--Crossy_Road/README.md

 # Synapse-Sprinter-Crossy Road

 ## Inspiration
-This project draws inspiration from Stephen Hawking and aims to bring joy and rehabilitation to disabled individuals by integrating hardware into gaming systems.
+This project finds its inspiration in the challenges faced by individuals affected by Muscular Dystrophy.
+It aims to bring joy and assist in the rehabilitation of those with muscular impairments by integrating hardware into gaming systems.
+Muscular Dystrophy, a group of diseases causing progressive weakness and loss of muscle mass, serves as a poignant motivation to create an inclusive and enjoyable gaming experience for individuals with such conditions.
+The goal is to leverage technology not just for entertainment but as a means of therapy and empowerment for those facing muscular challenges.

 ## What it does
 Synapse-Sprinter-Crossy Road allows two players to engage in a Crossy Roads-style game, utilizing live data obtained from muscle movements to control the players within the game environment.